 Jack closes Danny's door.
 As he turns to face Wendy, we briefly see again the key in the lock of the Suite's door down below.
 The key is now gently swinging.
 It wasn't in a brief previous shot.

 This follows soon after Kubrick having shown us the key wildly swinging in Room 237's door with Jack locking it.
-There's a connection, and we should likely look back to the pendulous (DLH) swinging of the plastic sheeting discussed in the Tuesday section.

 JACK (directing Wendy into the living room): I'm sure he'll be himself again in the morning.